 Political Theory / Business Ethics

-♣ 'Markets, Norms, and Signalling' (with Brookes Brown).
-Draft soon.
+♣ 'Markets, Interpersonal Practices, and Signal Distortion' (with Brookes Brown).
+Draft, comments welcome.

-This paper defends one version of the semiotic objection to market expansionism.
+This paper defends a broadly consequentialist version of the semiotic objection to market expansionism.

 ♣ 'Alienation and the Limits of Markets.'
 Draft soon.